 Monumetric

 Monumetric is an ad management platform for publishers of all sizes.
-This is a better solution than AdSense, offering decent CPM rates comparable to Setupad, Raptive, etc. However, has some flaws.
+This is a better solution than AdSense, offering CPMs comparable to those of Setupad, Raptive, and others.
+However, has some flaws.

 There is a reason why I’ve included Monumetric on this list: they accept sites with over 10,000 monthly visitors.
 There are, however, a few limitations.